 First we have to give our action a name and choose the action type.
 Currently 'Send HTTP request' is the only action type available.

-From the 'how to trigger Events' details, you will get the URL you will need to copy and paste on the URL section of the context of your action.
+Under documentation, you will get the URL you will need to copy and paste on the URL section of the context of your action.

 Please note that the final URL you need to paste on the Panel, should include the name of your event and your Maker API key.
 In the example below, the event name is "beacondiscovered" and the API key is: cbfe0V8A10zXy4mvQMqZ0X.